vdlp/oc-hashids-plugin/README.md

 ## Requirements

 * PHP 7.1 or higher
-* October CMS build 420 or higher
+* Preferably one of the latest October CMS build

 ## Installation